-Style guide
+Style Guide

-General guidelines
+General Guidelines

-• Use 4 spaces for indentation.
+• Indentation: Use 4 spaces per level.

-• Line length are limited to 256 characters.
+• Line Length: Maximum 256 characters.

-• Version of python used should be 3.11 or higher.
+• Python Version: 3.11 or higher.

-• Files always end with a newline.
+• Files: Must always end with a single newline.

-Import conventions
+Import Conventions

 import random